 This philosophy shift requires constant on-the-spot testing and re-testing on various levels.
 For example, we might want to quickly run a batch of in-scope applications through some basic launch-and-load or smoke testing to determine their suitability and compatibility in a new Windows 10 update environment.
 Or we might want to re-package a number of applications to run virtually or within a new platform such as Intune as part of a platform shift.

 The number of use cases for Evergreen IT testing is huge, but they all have one thing in common: it must be fast and easy.
 The only way to accomplish this is by empowering application owners to self-service the application packaging and testing process, automate and centrally manage it wherever possible, and seamlessly integrate it with the rest of the transformation / Evergreen IT management process.

-Juriba is setting out to change the outdated ways with Dashworks Application Manager.
+Juriba is setting out to change the outdated ways with AppM.
 Our primary goal is to empower the application owner to manage the entire process themselves from start to finish using self-service — regardless of which format for input they have and which output they require.
 This is achieved by:

 - Enabling the application owners to truly take ownership of their application.
 Should they leave or move onto a new position within the company, all relevant people get notified — eliminating the problem of orphaned applications.